 This experience includes the return cable car trip from La Mongie resort all the way to the observatory itself.
 The schedule is set out so you will arrive just before sunset to see the close out of the day.
-Then you are served up a dinner based off the traditional local cuisine.
-After this a guided tour at the observatory awaits, where you will be amazed at the clarity of the night sky that is afforded you thanks to the 400 mm Smith-Cassegrain telescope.
+Then you are served a dinner based on the traditional local cuisine.
+After this, a guided tour at the observatory awaits, where you will be amazed at the clarity of the night sky that is afforded you thanks to the 400 mm Smith-Cassegrain telescope.
 In the morning you can wake early to enjoy the sunrise.

 Top Tip – If this overnight stay at Pic du Midi is something you wish to experience then be sure to book ahead.
 Due to the limited number of rooms available, you will often need to book months in advance of your stay to ensure you don’t miss out.

-If you have no luck with a booking don’t despair – the view from Pic du Midi during the day has to be one of the best on offer in all of the Pyrenees and is accessible year round.
+If you have no luck with a booking don’t despair – the view from Pic du Midi during the day has to be one of the best on offer in all of the Pyrenees and is accessible year-round.
 You can find more information about this experience directly at the Pic du Midi website.

 Experience the thrill of a 70m bungee jump from Pont Napoleon

-Enjoy a day of rock climbing in the Vicdessos valley
+Enjoy a day of rock climbing in the Vicdessos Valley

-Explore the caves of Niaux and be transported back to the paleolithic times
+Explore the caves of Niaux and be transported back to the Paleolithic times

-In a small valley west of Tarascon sur Ariege you will find the Niaux cave.
-Indeed, as you travel along the valley road if you look up you can see it’s big gaping entrance perched high up on the side of the mountain.
+In a small valley west of Tarascon sur Ariege, you will find the Niaux cave.
+Indeed, as you travel along the valley road if you look up you can see its big gaping entrance perched high up on the side of the mountain.
 What sets this cave apart from the numerous others in the area is the historic cave drawings which have been perfectly preserved inside.
-This artwork has been dated back to the paleolithic era some 14000 years ago.
+This artwork has been dated back to the Paleolithic era some 14000 years ago.
 It’s almost hard to fathom that kind of history.

 Today you are able to go on guided tours through the cave and learn about the history which lies inside.
 The 1hr 40 min tour is led by torchlight and culminates in getting to an area of the cave referred to as the salon noir.
 This is where there are over 100 cave drawings to look at most of which depict animals.
 In order to assist in preserving the drawings group sizes to the caves are limited as is time spent in the cave itself.
-The guided tours are run three times a day, year round, but due to the visitor entry restrictions we definitely advice you prebook your visit.
+The guided tours are run three times a day, year-round, but due to the visitor entry restrictions we definitely advise you to prebook your visit.

-The Ariege Tourist information site has more information about the Niaux caves .
+The Ariege Tourist information site has more information about the Niaux caves.
 From there you can also check out the guided tour schedule and book your spot directly.